 Each year Texas property owners have the misfortune of receiving their annual property tax levy.
-Texas has some of the highest property tax rates in the country in a state where property values have held despite the recession.
+Texas has some of the highest property tax rates in the country, in a state where property values have held despite the recession.
 As a result, homeowners have seen little relief in their annual property tax assessment.
-When it comes to making your annual property tax payment keep note of the important due dates, payment options that may be available, and realize the penalty for late property tax payment can be stiff.
+When making your yearly property tax payment keep note of the important due dates, payment options that may be available, and realize the penalty for late property tax payment can be stiff.

 Property Tax Payment - Residential and Commercial Property Taxes in Texas

-If you don't have an escrow account, you need to have your property taxes paid by January 31st to avoid any penalties or interest charges.
-If you have not received your tax bill by January 1st, I recommend you contact your tax assessor to determine the amount owed.
+If you don't have an escrow account, you need to pay your property taxes by January 31st to avoid penalties or interest charges.
+If you have not received your tax bill by January 1st, I recommend contacting your tax assessor to determine the amount owed.

 Property tax bills often include more than one taxing jurisdiction because some taxing jurisdictions combine their collection operations.
 Likewise, certain properties will be subject to multiple taxing jurisdictions collected by different assessors.
 Contact the central appraisal district for your respective county to determine the taxing jurisdictions which apply to your property.
 Many county central appraisal districts now post their property tax data online.

 Property Tax Payment Due Dates and Payment Options

 Taxes that remain unpaid on February 1st are considered delinquent with penalty and interest charges added to the original amount.
 Because taxes are due in one lump sum, coming up with this property tax payment at once can be a challenge.
 The good news is that most tax collection offices provide property tax payment options such as: